pucene/pucene/README.md

 This repository is the monorepository of the pucene project and contains following components:

 * [Analysis](packages/analysis): Text analysis is the process of converting unstructured text, like the body of an email or a product description, into a structured format that’s optimized for search.
+* [Dbal Driver](packages/dbal-driver): The driver implementation built ontop of doctrine dbal.
+* [Index](packages/index): The index analyses, stores and searches for documents.
+It uses different other packages from this project.
+* [Seal Adapter](packages/seal-adapter): Adapter package that glues pucene into SEAL universe.